Are you considering a move to the beautiful country of Ecuador?

 Here’s what you need to know:

 There are several types of these visas.
-See the table below for more detail:
+See the table below for more details:

 Remember, regular renewal of your visa is essential to maintain your legal status in Ecuador.